philrosenfield/core_overshoot_clusters/Readme.md

 # Constraining Core Overshooting with LMC Clusters

-This repository holds the codes and data products to reproduce the figures and the open-source aspects of the analysis of the paper Rosenfield et al 2017 (MATCH and PARSEC are closed-source, only their data products are available here).
+This repository holds the codes and data products to reproduce the figures and the open-source aspects of the analysis of the paper Rosenfield et al., 2017 (https://arxiv.org/abs/1705.00618) (MATCH and PARSEC are closed-source, only their data products are available here).

 This repo is designed to reproduce the figures from the paper.
-The full grid of core overshooting tracks is available elsewhere.
+The full grid of core overshooting tracks is available here: https://doi.org/10.5281/zenodo.570192.

 ## Code:
 * codebase: graphics and analysis used in the paper.
 For an intermediate python user, these codes can be generalized to other tracks in the repo, or forked/used for other projects.